Projective, Sparse, and Learnable Latent Position Network Models: BACKGROUND

 These results indicate that the Poisson random connection model restricted to observation windows is capable of defining a sparse graph sequences, but only for a specific sparsity level if the link probability function is integrable.
-For our new framework, we extend this observation window approach to higher dimensional $S$, allowing us to achieve any edge scaling between $n$-sparsity and $n^2$-sparsity (density) in expectation through the inclusion of an auxiliary dimension.
+For our new framework, we extend this observation window approach to higher dimensional $S$.
+By including an auxiliary dimension, we achieve all rates between $n$-sparsity and $n^2$-sparsity (density) in expectation.